 required to dispatch the Facility consistent with Buyer’s hourly scheduled energy.
 Seller shall construct, operate and maintain the Facility consistent with all applicable regulations.

-Energy Pricing (Fuel Oil ): For all energy (MWh per month) scheduled by Buyer under the Secondary Fuel provisions above, Buyer shall pay Seller, at the end of each month, an Oil Energy Charge determined as follows:
+Energy Pricing on Fuel Oil : To the extent Buyer does not schedule the delivery of natural gas to generate the Maximum Energy or portion thereof, Buyer shall reimburse Seller for fuel oil utilized by the Facility pursuant to this section.
+Buyer shall pay Seller, at the end of each month, an Oil Energy Charge determined as follows:

 Energy Charge: MWh x Heat Rate x (Oil Index + $0.10)